-This is simple part of the process for being thorough.
-Of course, we don’t want to over plan…again, this isn’t rocket science, we’re not literally sending astronauts into space.
-At the same time we don’t want to throw caution to the wind.
+This is a simple part of the process of being thorough.
+Of course, we don’t want to over-plan…again, this isn’t rocket science, we’re not literally sending astronauts into space.
+At the same time, we don’t want to throw caution to the wind.
 So, we try to do what I call getting into the Goldilocks Zone…not too complicated, not too simple, we’re looking for just the right amount of planning for the level of complexity.
 It helps to have some project management experts in-house (i.e., PMP’s).

 With all of that done then a company should be ready to execute their project with a very good chance of success and return on investment.

 If you’re considering an IIoT or Data-Driven Manufacturing project to get visibility onto your plant floor and are concerned about the potential for success, call me and let’s talk.